NOVEMBER 3rd – 12th 2018

 For more information on traveling abroad please visit FitforTravel

 How can I purchase the recommended Torq nutritional package?

 TorqFitness have developed a bespoke nutritional package for Yak Attack.
 There are a number of ways to purchase and receive the pack.Please visit the main Mountain Biking Worldwide site for more details

 Can I use this event to raise money for charity?

 Mountain Biking Worldwide has 3 chosen charities / projects.

-Helping Paws Worldwide – whose aim is to raise awareness on animal welfare and compassion through targeted educational programs through out Nepal and Sri Lanka.
+Helping Paws Worldwide – whose aim is to raise awareness on animal welfare and compassion through targeted vaccination and neutering camps and educational programs through out Nepal and Sri Lanka.
 They also work closely with other in country charities such as Animal SOS Sri Lanka and Sneha Care to instigate neuter and vaccination programs.

 The Yak Attack Foundation – money raised for our very own foundation will be used to support the growth of mountain biking in regions that host our races and provide platforms for the development of talented individual riders including the upkeep and development of the Nepal MTB coaching / training centre based in Kathmandu.